awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-add-availability-zone.md

 # Add and remove Availability Zones<a name="as-add-availability-zone"></a>

-To take advantage of the safety and reliability of geographic redundancy, span your Auto Scaling group across multiple Availability Zones within a Region and attach a load balancer to distribute incoming traffic across those Availability Zones\.
+To take advantage of the safety and reliability of geographic redundancy, span your Auto Scaling group across multiple Availability Zones of the Region you are working in and attach a load balancer to distribute incoming traffic across those Availability Zones\.

 When one Availability Zone becomes unhealthy or unavailable, Amazon EC2 Auto Scaling launches new instances in an unaffected Availability Zone\.
 When the unhealthy Availability Zone returns to a healthy state, Amazon EC2 Auto Scaling automatically redistributes the application instances evenly across all the Availability Zones for your Auto Scaling group\.
 Amazon EC2 Auto Scaling does this by attempting to launch new instances in the Availability Zone with the fewest instances\.
 If the attempt fails, however, Amazon EC2 Auto Scaling attempts to launch in other Availability Zones until it succeeds\.